Noakhali riots: Eid al-Fitr violence

-On 29 August, the day of Eid al-Fitr, the tension escalated into violence.
-A rumour spread that the Hindus had accumulated weapons.
+On 29 August, the day of Eid al-Fitr, tensions escalated into violence.
+A rumor spread that Hindus had accumulated weapons.
 A group of Hindu fishermen were attacked with deadly weapons while fishing in the Feni River.
-One of them was killed and two seriously injured.
-Another group of nine Hindu fishermen from Charuriah were severely assaulted with deadly weapons.
-Seven of them were admitted to hospital.
-Devi Prasanna Guha, the son of a Congressman of Babupur village under the Ramganj police station, was murdered.
-One of his brothers and a servant were assaulted.
+One was killed and two were seriously injured.
+Another group of nine Hindu fishermen from Charuriah were severely assaulted.
+Seven were admitted to the hospital.
+Devi Prasanna Guha, the son of a Congressman from Babupur village under the Ramganj police station, was murdered.
+His brother and a servant were also assaulted.
 The Congress office in front of their house was set on fire.
 Chandra Kumar Karmakar of Monpura was killed near Jamalpur.
 Jamini Dey, a hotel worker, was killed near Ghoshbag.
-Ashu Sen of Devisinghpur was severely beaten up at Tajumiarhat at Char Parvati.
+Ashu Sen of Devisinghpur was severely beaten at Tajumiarhat at Char Parvati.
 Rajkumar Choudhury of Banspara was severely assaulted on his way home.

-All the properties of six or seven Hindu families of Kanur Char were looted.
-At Karpara, a Muslim gang armed with deadly weapons entered the house of Jadav Majumdar and looted properties worth Rs.
+The properties of six or seven Hindu families in Kanur Char were looted.
+In Karpara, a Muslim gang armed with deadly weapons entered the house of Jadav Majumdar and looted properties worth Rs.
 1,500.
 Nakul Majumdar was assaulted.
-The houses of Prasanna Mohan Chakraborty of Tatarkhil, Nabin Chandra Nath of Miralipur and Radha Charan Nath of Latipur were looted.
+The houses of Prasanna Mohan Chakraborty of Tatarkhil, Nabin Chandra Nath of Miralipur, and Radha Charan Nath of Latipur were looted.
 Five members of the Nath family of Latipur were injured.
 The temple of the family deity of Harendra Ghosh of Raipur was desecrated: a calf was butchered and thrown inside the temple.
-The Shiva temple of Dr. Jadunath Majumdar of Chandipur was desecrated in a similar manner.
-The household shrines of Nagendra Majumdar and Rajkumar Choudhury of Dadpur were desecrated and the idols were stolen.
-The Durga images of Ishwar Chandra Pathak of Kethuri, Kedareshwar Chakraborty of Merkachar, Ananta Kumar De of Angrapara and Prasanna Mohan Chakraborty of Tatarkhil were broken.
+The Shiva temple of Dr. Jadunath Majumdar of Chandipur was similarly desecrated.
+The household shrines of Nagendra Majumdar and Rajkumar Choudhury of Dadpur were desecrated, and the idols were stolen.
+The Durga images of Ishwar Chandra Pathak of Kethuri, Kedareshwar Chakraborty of Merkachar, Ananta Kumar De of Angrapara, and Prasanna Mohan Chakraborty of Tatarkhil were broken.